CGCL-codes/HMCached/README.md

 ### 1. External Dependencies

-* NUMA system: HMCached must runs in a non-uniform memory access (NUMA) system with multiple NUMA nodes, and each node presents a type of memory mediums.
+* NUMA system: HMCached must run in a non-uniform memory access (NUMA) system with multiple NUMA nodes, and each node presents a type of memory mediums.
 * NVM device: If without available NVM device, you can use HME for emulation, https://github.com/CGCL-codes/HME.
 * numactl-devel